MarkAZhang/react-webpack-express-skeleton/README.md

 # Production

-We use an nginx Docker container for production.
+If our website is front-end only, we can use an nginx Docker container for production.

 ```
 # Build the image.